Credit Card Icon

 Keep Water Away from Your Eyes During Recovery

-To ensure a after cataract surgery, especially with advanced options like the (LAL), it’s crucial to adhere to the , which recommend for at least two weeks.
-We understand that this might feel challenging, especially when it comes to everyday activities like showering and .
+To ensure a smooth recovery after cataract surgery, especially with advanced options like the Light Adjustable Lens (LAL), it’s crucial to adhere to keeping water away from your eyes for at least two weeks.
+We understand that this might feel challenging, especially when it comes to everyday activities like showering and washing your face.
 Instead of splashing water, try using a clean, damp cloth to gently clean your face, avoiding the eye area.
-Remember, , so keeping your eyes dry during this important healing phase is essential.
+Remember, water can carry bacteria that may lead to infections, so keeping your eyes dry during this important healing phase is essential.

-Additionally, please refrain from swimming for 4 to 6 weeks after your surgery to further .
-Starting the morning after your operation, you should also use the to help prevent infection and promote healing.
+Additionally, please refrain from swimming for 4 to 6 weeks after your surgery to further reduce the risk of infection.
+Starting the morning after your operation, you should also use the prescribed eye drops to help prevent infection and promote healing.
 We are here to help you through this process, and following the post cataract surgery instructions will support your recovery.

 Follow the arrows to see what you should do after your surgery.
 Each step is important for keeping your eyes safe and helping them heal properly.